 - Snacks to cover up to 3 breaks and lunch.
 Please provide plenty of water and drinks for the day.
 (Note: Due to coronavirus, water fountains at many venues are not available)

-Clothing for sports activities
+Clothing suitable for both indoor and outdoor activities

-Sports equipment – We’ve got plenty!
+Sports equipment – we’ve got plenty!

 Money – we don’t provide tuck shops

 Valuables such as expensive watches and non-essential jewellery

 Having worked with over 2 million children throughout our 30-year history, we understand how to create safe environments where children can be active, have fun and learn with others.

 In response to the unique challenge of COVID-19, we have developed and tested COVID-specific operating procedures, and these will be integrated into our standard operating procedures for our summer 2020 programmes.

 Our guiding principle for all policies and procedures is that we are committed to safeguarding and promoting the welfare of children and young people.
 Safer recruitment is central to the way we work and all staff and volunteers are expected to share our commitment to safeguarding, always creating an environment where young people feel safe and can thrive.
 COVID-specific procedures will be integrated into staff training, and our audit process to ensure they are adhered to.